jameizie-it/Setting-Up-osTicket/README.md

   <h2>Step 5: Install osTicket v1.15.8</h2>
   <p>
     a.
 Download osTicket and extract its contents.<br>
     b.
-Rename the "upload" folder to "osTicket" and copy it to C:\inetpub\wwwroot.<br>
+Rename the "upload" folder to "osTicket" and move it to C:\inetpub\wwwroot.<br>
     c.
 Stop and start the IIS server to reload the configuration.<br>
     d.
 Access the osTicket site by navigating to sites -> Default -> osTicket and clicking "Browse *:80" on the right.
   </p>